whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/10-3d-printing/10-11-upload-gcode-file-for-3d-test-print.md

 Upload the following items:

 1. Gcode file of test print exported from Cura
-   - Label the file YYYYMMDD Lastname Firstname 3D Test Print.gcode
+   - Label the file with a shorter file name that is simple to recognize from the first few characters since it will need to be selected on the small screen of the 3D printer

 ## Assignment Overview